 − Total cost and related cost saving targets

 |Business Excellence||− Approved business value of new ideas and concepts

-− Domain roadmap green index1
+− Domain roadmap success index1

 |Enterprise Development||− Project stakeholder satisfaction; based on project closing survey